Closed system 10 layer and media bags are

 of the Cell Therapy-related posters focused on the microcarrier- and bioreactor-based expansion of hMSCs, but the Millipore poster had additional detail around the post-expansion/downstream processing

 (microcarrier removal, cell concentration) as discussed above.
 All of these posters were created by vendors (not therapeutic companies) and these included:

 ’s BioProcess group demonstrated efficient hMSC expansion on their new microcarriers

-in serum containing media.
+in serum-containing media.
 They showed that the hMSCs could expand to good cell densities per microcarrier (30,000 – 70,000 cells/cm2

 ) and maintain viability well above 90%. hMSCs had normal flow marker profile and normal karyotype.
-This work was performed in small scale glass spinners, and demonstrates (as others are showing), that hMSCs can maintain their basic phenotype when expansion is performed in dynamic culture conditions.
+This work was performed in small scale glass spinners and demonstrates (as others are showing), that hMSCs can maintain their basic phenotype when the expansion is performed in dynamic culture conditions.
 There were no functional readouts reported.
 I was surprised that there wasn’t data in their serum-free hMSC media, but overall, their microcarrier products look good.

 · PBS Biotech

 had a poster showing hMSC expansion in their vertical wheel bioreactors.
 PBS was the only one of the posters to actually publish the most important metric for bioreactor expansion of hMSCs, and this is reporting cells/mL over time